How Good Samaritan Laws Save Addicts from Overdose and Promote Treatment

 An opiate overdose often serves as a very serious wake-up call for drug addicts.
 Understandably, many families are terrified during this time because the consequences of the addiction are painfully clear.
 An overdose drives home the message that addiction is truly a matter of life and death.

 Hospitalization after an overdose is the perfect time to begin a medically supervised detox period from the drugs.
-Once you have gone through the detox period, you can move to an appropriate narcotics addiction treatment program.
-An addiction treatment program is generally much longer than detox: whereas detox is only a few days, treatment programs can be weeks or months long.
+Once you’ve gone through detoxification, you can move to an appropriate narcotics addiction treatment program.
+An addiction treatment program is generally much longer than detox: whereas detox might last a week or so, treatment programs can take months.

-In a narcotics addiction treatment program, you’ll learn the skills about how to begin living a sober, more productive life.
+In a narcotics treatment program, you’ll learn the skills about how to begin living a sober, more productive life.
 Most programs offer a combination of individual and group counseling.
 You may also learn new coping skills for the common stresses of everyday life.
-Some programs even offer additional options such as art therapy, journaling and yoga or meditation.
+Some programs even offer additional options to deal with withdrawal cravings and pain such as art therapy, journaling and yoga or meditation.

 After you go through a narcotics addiction treatment program, you’ll be well-equipped to face a brighter future.
-Whether you get into treatment after an overdose or not, rehab can save your life.
-When you’re ready to get started, call the compassionate professionals at 800-934-1582(Who Answers?) .
+For those who survive an overdose due to a good Samaritan, going to rehab is a way of making sure that you live your best life as a way of saying thanks.
+When you’re ready to get started, call the compassionate professionals at 800-934-1582(Sponsored) .

 the Take-Away